 If you need a beer in Olympic City, head to Cerberus Brewing Co. for some of the best beverages in Colorado Springs.
 At any given time, Cerberus typically offers over 20 different beer options on draft, with both house and guest drafts available.
 With a focus on hop-forward recipes, Cerberus is an IPA-lovers dream, and the food menu has choices for every kind of appetite.

-Due to its popularity, Cerberus can become very busy so visitors should plan for long wait times on weekends and evenings.
+Due to its popularity, Cerberus can become very busy, so visitors should plan for long wait times on weekends and evenings.
+Other area options include Pikes Peak Brewing, Phantom Canyon Brewing, and Goat Patch Brewing.

 Pueblo: Shamrock Brewing Company